"If I think something is right, then I do it" - Breaking Latest News

-Prof. Hans-Georg Rammensee, scientist and immunologist at Tübingen University (Source: Andreas Körner/BioRegio STERN Management GmbH)
+Prof. Hans-Georg Rammensee, researcher and immunologist at the University of Tübingen (Image source: Andreas Körner/BioRegio STERN Management GmbH)

-(Stuttgart/Tübingen) – Prof. Hans-Georg Rammensee has spent decades researching immunology and was recently elected a member of Leopoldina, the German National Academy of Sciences, for his work.
-He is studying the possibility of immunising the body against all types of cancer, is a pioneer in mRNA vaccines and garnered a great deal of attention three years ago when he tested a COVID-19 vaccine that he had developed – on himself.
-Companies such as CureVac, Immatics, Prime Vector, Atriva and Synimmune regard him as a guiding light.
-His Department of Immunology in the Interfaculty Institute of Cell Biology at the University of Tübingen is a unique talent factory that has produced numerous start-ups.
-The latest company co-founded by him is the recently launched ViferaXS GmbH.
-All the same, the 70-year-old is far from satisfied.
+(Stuttgart/Tübingen) – Prof. Hans-Georg Rammensee has been researching in the field of immunology for decades; for this he was recently admitted to the Academy of Sciences Leopoldina.
+He is concerned with the possibility of vaccinating the body against all types of cancer and is credited with pioneering mRNA vaccination.
+Three years ago, his self-experiment with a corona vaccine he developed caused a stir.
+Companies like CureVac, Immatics, Prime Vector, Atriva and Synimmune call him their Spiritus Rector.
+His Department of Immunology at the Interfaculty Institute for Cell Biology at the University of Tübingen is considered a unique talent factory that has spawned numerous start-ups.
+He has just co-founded a new company: ViferaXS GmbH is his “youngest”.
+But the 70-year-old is far from satisfied.

-Clad in safety gear, he wields his chainsaw so confidently that you would never expect this man ever has anything to do with the much more delicate instruments found in high-tech laboratories.
-However, when he is in the lab, Prof. Hans-Georg Rammensee is fighting malignant diseases. „When I’ve had enough of the committee- type work that is another side to what I do, but not one that appeals to me, I come out to the woods to decompress,“ explains the researcher.
-He likes people to be succinct and get straight to the point – just like he does.
-His aim in life can also be summed up pretty neatly: Prof. Rammensee is developing a vaccine against cancer – every cancer.
+The man in protective clothing wields the chainsaw so confidently that it is hard to imagine that he is actually dealing with much more delicate objects in a high-tech laboratory.
+There Prof. Hans-Georg Rammensee fights against malignant diseases.
+“When I’ve had enough of the committee work, which is also part of it but doesn’t really suit me, then I work in the forest to balance it out,” explains the researcher.
+He really appreciates it when the people he is talking to are brief and concise – just like himself.
+This also applies to the formulation of his goal in life: Prof. Rammensee is developing a vaccination against cancer – against any cancer.

-His mission began half a century ago, when he was undertaking his non-military national service at Tübingen University Hospital as a 20-year-old. „I saw cancer patients die, including young people, and I got a sense of the helplessness that the doctors felt.“ Instead of studying mechanical engineering, as he had planned, he decided to go into cancer research. „I saw that medicine was unable to do much and that is why I wanted to research the scientific basis on which cancer develops.“ One way he financed his biology studies was by working night shifts on the cancer ward, and he learned about something as a student that has stayed with him all his life – killer cells. „I found out that there are these T cells in the immune system that can kill cells that are infected with a virus,“ recalls Prof. Rammensee. „That was something very new at the time.
-Rolf Zinkernagel and Peter Doherty, who would go on to win the Nobel Prize in Medicine, had only just discovered how the immune system identifies virus-ridden cells.
-If these T cells can kill virus-infected cells, I thought, perhaps they can do the same to cancer cells?“
+His mission began half a century ago when, at the age of 20, he was doing his civilian service at the University Hospital in Tübingen.
+“I have seen cancer patients die, including young people.
+And I experienced the doctors’ feeling of helplessness.”
+Instead of studying mechanical engineering as planned, he decided to devote himself to cancer research.
+“I saw that medicine could do little and therefore wanted to research the scientific basis for the development of cancer.”
+He financed his biology studies with night watches in the cancer ward, among other things.
+And during his studies he got to know something that he would never let go of for the rest of his life: killer cells.
+“I noticed that there are T cells in the immune system that can kill virus-infected cells,” recalls Prof. Rammensee.
+“It was brand new back then.
+Rolf Zinkernagel and Peter Doherty, who later won the Nobel Prize for Medicine, had only just discovered how the immune system recognizes body cells infected by viruses.
+If these T-cells can kill virus-infected cells, that’s my idea, maybe they can do the same with cancer cells?”

-From that moment on, Prof. Rammensee dedicated himself entirely to immunology and spent the decades that followed developing his innovative approach of immunotherapy as a treatment for cancer. „In 1976, the idea was considered completely absurd and I was an oddity.
-Not even my doctoral supervisor, the immunogeneticist Jan Klein, believed it could work.“ Nonetheless, Klein allowed „pig- headed“ Rammensee to test out his hypotheses in his department at the Max Planck Institute for Biology in Tübingen.
-Rammensee and his team biochemically isolated peptides from HLA molecules because there was a suspicion that these included peptides that are recognised by T cells.
-His theory was that these peptides could be from normal cellular structures – or from cancer-specific antigens.
-The T cells recognise changes in the peptides that are caused by tumour diseases, for example.
-Over the years that followed, Prof. Rammensee and his team developed a procedure that can be used to precisely determine the virus and tumour cell peptide antigens recognised by the T cells.
-This can be used as a basis for developing personalised immunotherapy for cancer patients that activates the immune system and destroys the tumour cells.
+From that moment on, Prof. Rammensee devoted himself entirely to immunology and in the decades that followed developed his innovative approach to immunotherapy against cancer.
+“In 1976 this idea was considered completely abstruse, I was exotic.
+Not even my doctoral supervisor, the immunogeneticist Jan Klein, believed that it could work.”
+Nevertheless, he had the “stubborn Rammensee” checked his theses in his department at the Max Planck Institute for Biology in Tübingen.
+Rammensee and his team biochemically isolated peptides from HLA molecules because it was suspected that peptides that are recognized by T cells are present there.
+And these peptides, according to his idea, could be from normal cellular structures – or from cancer-specific antigens.
+The T cells recognize changes in the peptides that are caused, for example, by tumor diseases.
+In the years that followed, Prof. Rammensee and his team developed a method with which the peptide antigens recognized by the T cells from viruses and tumor cells can be precisely determined.
+Based on this, an individual immunotherapy for cancer patients can start, which activates the immune system and destroys the tumor cells.

-It shows great stamina – and a high tolerance for frustration – that he nevertheless went on riding his bicycle to Morgenstelle every morning to manage the Immunology department at the University of Tübingen’s Interfaculty Institute of Cell Biology, teach young scientists and also set up a string of companies. „My goal is the same as it has been for many years.
-I am trying to make personalised cancer vaccines work.
-But I’m still not where I’d like to be.“ There are two clinical studies currently underway that are making Prof. Rammensee cautiously optimistic. „We are seeing very strong immune responses, triggered very quickly, but further studies are needed before we can say whether these are now effective against cancer.“
+The fact that he still comes to the “morning office” by bike every morning to head the immunology department at the Interfaculty Institute for Cell Biology at the University of Tübingen, to teach young scientists and also founds companies at the same time shows his great perseverance – and tolerance for frustration .
+“My goal is still the same as it has been for many years.
+I’m trying to make personalized cancer vaccination a success.
+But I’m not yet at the point where I would like to be.”
+Two clinical studies are currently underway, which make Prof. Rammensee cautiously optimistic: “We see very strong immune responses, induced very quickly, but whether they are now effective against cancer , that can only be said after further studies.”

-Prof. Rammensee and his team have carried out internationally recognised and pioneering work on clarifying the detection mechanisms of T cells in the human immune system.
-The exceptional scientist has received many accolades in recognition of this work, the most recent being his election as a member of Leopoldina, the German National Academy of Sciences.
-Prof. Rammensee is one of the people who paved the way for mRNA vaccination and generated headlines during the pandemic when he tested a vaccine on himself. „Once the sequences of the new coronavirus were known, I felt it was an obvious step for me to use our methods to investigate which peptides were involved that would be recognised by the immune system, that is, by the T cells.“ The result was a vaccine that he injected into himself – and he still can’t quite understand what all the fuss was about. „If I think something is right, then I do it.
-And if you know what you’re doing, then you also know it’s not some kind of death-defying act.
-It wasn’t the first time, either.
-I’d vaccinated myself with other virus peptides before – and it worked out fine then, too.“ All the same, he didn’t allow his colleagues to test it out on themselves.
-The vaccine that he injected into his abdomen in March 2020 was one that the scientist had developed himself in normal laboratory quality.
-The Tübingen-based institute is a major exception in Germany’s research landscape in that it is authorised to manufacture active pharmaceutical agents that can be used in clinical studies. „It took us years to get the necessary authorisation.
-However, we are now permitted to manufacture the active agent peptides for our clinical studies ourselves – much faster and at a much lower cost than the pharmaceutical industry.“
+Prof. Rammensee and his team have done internationally recognized pioneering work in elucidating the recognition mechanisms of T cells in the human immune system.
+For this, the exceptional scientist was recently elected to the Academy of Sciences Leopoldina, in addition to many other honors.
+Prof. Rammensee is considered one of the pioneers of mRNA vaccination and made headlines with his self-experiment during the pandemic.
+“When the sequences of the new corona virus became known, it made sense for me to use our methods to investigate which peptides could be recognized by the immune system, i.e. the T cells.”
+The result was a vaccine which he injected himself – although he still can’t quite understand the excitement about it: “If I think something is right, then I’ll do it.
+And if you are familiar with the subject, then you also know that it is not death-defying.
+It wasn’t the first time either, I had previously vaccinated myself with other virus peptides – and it turned out well there too.”
+Nevertheless, he did not allow his employees to try it on themselves.
+The scientist himself developed the vaccine that he injected into his abdomen in normal laboratory quality in March 2020.
+As a great exception in the German research landscape, the Tübingen institute has its own manufacturing license for active pharmaceutical ingredients that can be used for clinical studies.
+“It took us years to get this approval.
+But we are now allowed to produce the active ingredient peptides for our clinical studies ourselves – much faster and cheaper than the pharmaceutical industry.”

 Image source: Andreas Körner/BioRegio STERN Management GmbH